Define a vector of numbers

 - Python: Load all of the package’s functions, contained within an object that is either the package name or a shortened alias.

 Now, both R and python can load packages in either way, so this isn’t an either/or thing - it’s about knowing what the conventions of the language are, and then deciding whether or not it is appropriate to follow those conventions in your project.
+Figure 10.2 contains a visual analogy for the differences between these two approaches.

-9.8.4.1 Import the whole package and all functions
+10.4.3.1 Import the whole package and all functions

 To demonstrate this approach, let’s create a simple plot with a plotting library (ggplot2

-in R, plotnine
+in R, seaborn

 in Python).

-All of the other packages in this plot are present by default in any new R environment.
+in this plot are present by default in any new R environment.

 library(ggplot2)

-pkgs <- search()
+<- search()

 pkgs <- pkgs[grep("package:",pkgs)]

-all_fns <- lapply(pkgs, function(x) as.character(lsf.str(x)))
+pkgs <- lapply(pkgs, function(x) as.character(lsf.str(x)))

-pkg_fns <- data.frame(pkg = rep(pkgs, sapply(all_fns, length)),
+all_fns <- data.frame(pkg = rep(pkgs, sapply(all_fns, length)),

-fn = unlist(all_fns))
+pkg_fns fn = unlist(all_fns))

-pkg_fns$pkg <- gsub("package:", "", pkg_fns$pkg)
+$pkg <- gsub("package:", "", pkg_fns$pkg)

 ggplot(pkg_fns, aes(x = pkg, y = after_stat(count), fill = pkg)) +